papagorgio23/AISports_Chatbot/data/nlu.md

 - good good good.
 How about you?
 - I'm doing well my friend.
 How are you doing?
 - It's going well enough.
 How are you doing?
+- I'm doing really good actually.... how are you?

 ## intent:mood_unhappy
 - sad